Regain Your Footing: Top Tips for Common Wood Floor Repairs

 Few things can add as much warmth, character, and charm to a room as hardwood floors.
 From the amber glow of heart pine to the deep dark polish of walnut, hardwood brings a bit of nature into your home and sets an inviting mood from the living room to the kitchen.
 Generally, hardwood floors are durable and easy to maintain (not to mention better for allergies), but they do get the occasional gouge, scratch, or area of wear.
 Fortunately, you can usually fix these blemishes quickly and easily yourself with no need for expensive replacement boards.

-If your floor is natural unstained wood, then try a few types of floor urethane on your test patch.
+- If your floor is natural unstained wood: try a few types of floor urethane on your test patch.
 Water-based urethane will dry clear, while oil-based formulations will impart a slight golden tinge to the floor.
 See which matches best.
 Be sure to get the sheen right, whether it be gloss, semi-gloss, or satin.

 Now that you’ve nailed down the stain and urethane, make sure the worn part of your floor has been sanded completely smooth.
 Vacuum up the dust several times before you proceed.
 Once the area’s scrupulously clean, apply stain (if needed), and then apply multiple coats of urethane according to the manufacturer’s directions, letting each coat dry between applications.